PJMantoss/university-admin/README.md

+A simple application for a university admin to manually chose courses for students.

+This is a private project to demonstrate the use of React Router, Firebase Authentication and Docker.

 TECHNOLOGIES OVERVIEW

--React
+- React

--React Router
+- React Router

--Styled Components(CSS in JS)
+- Styled Components(CSS in JS)

--Firebase (Authentication)
+- Firebase (Authentication)

--Docker
+- Docker

 DESIGN PATTERN: Compound Components - a design pattern in React in which a component is composed of a subset of child components that all work in tandem to produce some functionality.